bullno1/libs/tests/bserial/README.md

 The storage optimization is done automatically.

 Internally, the keys are only written once at the beginning of the table.
-Then, all rows are stored packed without separators.
+Then, all values of all rows are stored packed without separators.

 ### String encoding validation